Greenville Air Force Base (Mississippi): Cold War

 The airfield was operated as a civilian airport in the late 1940s.
 However, in order to handle increased pilot requirements for the Korean War, the United States Air Force's Air Training Command (ATC) activated the former World War II army airfield as Greenville Air Base on December 1, 1950.
-It used as a station for a contract flying school, although contract flying squadrons were not established until 1951 when the 3300th Flying Training Squadron was activated.
+It was used as a station for a contract flying school, although contract flying squadrons were not established until 1951 when the 3300th Flying Training Squadron was activated.

 ATC activated Graham Air Base, Florida in January 1953 to replace Greenville Air Base as a contract primary pilot training school.
 Greenville was redesignated as Greenville Air Force Base and became a full-fledged Air Training Command basic single-engine pilot training school, with the 3505th Pilot Training Wing (Basic, Single-Engine) as its operational training unit.
 Instruction was begun in April 1953 flying T-28 Trojans.
 The wing was upgraded to jet trainers in 1955 when T-33 Shooting Stars arrived.

 On 1 December 1960, pilot training at Greenville was discontinued and the 3505th Pilot Training Wing was inactivated.
 The T-33s were sent to the new Consolidated Pilot Training school (later redesignated as Undergraduate Pilot Training, or UPT) at Craig Air Force Base, Alabama.
 Air Training Command initially wanted to close the base, however, owing to political pressure, several technical training courses were transferred to the base and the facility became the Greenville Air Technical Training Center for ATC.
 Between November 1960 and mid-1961, Greenville received six personnel courses from Lackland Air Force Base, Texas and two fire protection courses from Lowry Air Force Base, Colorado under the new 3505th Technical Training Wing.
 In 1962, several medical courses were also reassigned to Greenville from Lackland.

 In December 1963, Secretary of Defense Robert MacNamara announced that Greenville would be closed in 1965 as part of budgetary reductions.
 During 1964, activities at Greenville began to be phased down, initially by downgrading the 3505th to group status and moving medical courses to Gunter Air Force Station, Alabama; personnel courses moved to Amarillo Air Force Base, Texas and firefighting courses to Chanute Air Force Base, Illinois.
 On 1 April 1964, the 3505th TTG was inactivated.
 Greenville Air Force Base was placed in caretaker status, being assigned as a sub-base to Keesler Air Force Base, Mississippi.
 De-militarization activities at Greenville AFB were commenced and the military part of the airport was returned to full civilian control on 27 December 1966.